SQLBench: A Comprehensive Evaluation for Text-to-SQL Capabilities of Large Language Models: Related Work

-Numerous traditional learning-based Text-to-SQL methods existed before the emergence of LLMs~\cite{seq2sql, sqlnet, hydranet}.
-These methods can be essentially divided into non-seq2seq and seq2seq methods according to their network architecture.
-In \textbf{non-seq2seq methods}, representative works~\cite{rat-sql, lge-sql, SADGA, s2sql} typically employ a relation-aware self-attention mechanism as encoder to learn representations of questions and schemas, and then use a grammar-based decoder to generate the SQL as an abstract syntax tree~\cite{2017syntax-tree}, or utilize a sketch-based decoder to obtain the SQL via slot-filling~\cite{2018coarse2fine, SQLova, ryansql}.
-These methods can further benefit from leveraging pre-trained language models like BERT and its extensions~\cite{bert, roberta, tabert} for input embedding initialization.
-As another line of research, \textbf{seq2seq methods}~\cite{T5, BRIDGE, RASAT, graphix-t5} directly translate NL questions into SQL queries through transformer-based~\cite{transformer} architectures in an end-to-end manner.
-These methods obtain competitive performance by fine-tuning rather than training from scratch, with less effort.
-They typically use smarter decoding techniques (e.g., constraining the predictions of the decoder~\cite{picard}, or schema-aware denoising~\cite{SeaD}) to prevent the production of invalid SQLs.
-RESDSQL~\cite{resdsql} further decouples the intertwined process of schema linking (determining the schema items like tables and columns in a SQL) and skeleton parsing (determining the SQL keywords) , which alleviates the difficulty of Text-to-SQL.
-Apart from network architectures, the paradigms employed by these methods vary greatly in terms of input encoding, output decoding, neural training, output refinement, making Text-to-SQL a flourishing research area~\cite{text2sql_survey2023}.
-However, the highest accuracy on the Spider leaderboard achieved by traditional learning-based methods is 79.9\%, which is still far from being a reliable Text-to-SQL parser.
+\textbf{Text-to-SQL Methods.} Numerous traditional learning-based Text-to-SQL methods existed before the emergence of LLMs~\cite{seq2sql, sqlnet, hydranet}.
+These methods fall into two categories based on their network architecture: non-seq2seq and seq2seq.
+Non-seq2seq methods~\cite{rat-sql, SADGA, s2sql} first utilize a relation-aware self-attention mechanism for encoding, and then use various decoders for generating SQLs, either as abstract syntax trees~\cite{2017syntax-tree, lge-sql} or via slot-filling~\cite{2018coarse2fine, SQLova, ryansql}.
+Seq2seq methods~\cite{BRIDGE, RASAT} directly translate NL questions into SQL queries through transformer-based~\cite{transformer} architectures in an end-to-end manner.
+These methods obtain competitive performance by fine-tuning rather than training from scratch, with less effort~\cite{T5, graphix-t5, resdsql}.
+However, the highest accuracy achieved by these traditional methods on Spider is 79.9\%, which is still far from being a reliable Text-to-SQL parser~\cite{text2sql_survey2023}.